 In further research, it seems even used topically, it helps the circulation.
 Enough so that one person who has tingling in her hands and tried it, it helped her to get feeling back into her hands.
 I do not begin to understand all this.
 I am still amazed.

-How to Make Cayenne Salve for Pain Relief
+My Cayenne Salve Recipe for Pain Relief

 This is another one of those DIY recipes that is so simple it is embarrassing.
 I will first share the basic recipe that suggest some variations.